linkdata/rap/README.md

 * `length` HTTP status code.
 Must be in the range 100-599, inclusive.
 * `kvv` HTTP response headers.
 Keys must be in `Canonical-Format`.
 Values must comply with RFC 2616 section 4.2.
 The gateway must supply any required headers that are omitted, so that upstream need not send `Date` or `Server`.
 * `int64` HTTP `Content-Length` header value.
 If the `Content-Length` HTTP header is not present, and this value is not negative, the gateway will insert a `Content-Length` header with the value given.

+### Service stopping record (0x05)

+Sent from the upstream server to signal that no new requests may be initiated.
+* `string` HTML to send in response to new requests that can't be served from cache.

 ### User first record (0x80)